 While Lyndon Baines Johnson is the president who signed the Economic Opportunity Act into law in August, 1964, there was considerable pressure to enlist the federal government in the effort to take on poverty well before President Johnson signed the law.
-Johnson’s predecessor, John Kennedy showed tepid support.
-The Reverend Dr. Martin Luther King, Jr., was probably best known for pushing an anti-poverty agenda, along with Michael Harrington, the author of The Other America.
+Johnson’s predecessor, John Kennedy. showed tepid support.
+The Reverend Dr. Martin Luther King Jr., was probably best known for pushing an anti-poverty agenda, along with Michael Harrington, the author of The Other America.

 When the bill was passed it required local communities to take formal action to call on the federal government to commit resources at the local level to join the War on Poverty.

-With the election of Ronald Reagan in November, 1980, conservatives pushed for dramatic reductions in most social welfare programs.
-While no domestic spending initiative was spared from proposed cuts, the Reagan Administration was particularly intent on killing Community Action Agencies, Legal Services and the VISTA program, proposing completely eliminating their funding.
+With the election of Ronald Reagan in November of 1980, conservatives pushed for dramatic reductions in most social welfare programs.
+While no domestic spending initiative was spared from proposed cuts, the Reagan Administration was particularly intent on killing Community Action Agencies, Legal Services, and the VISTA program, proposing completely eliminating their funding.
 Congress pushed back and a compromise was reached: core funding for CAA’s would be cut by 25% and the balance turned over to the states to administer.
 The resulting block grant was called the Community Services Block Grant.

 The youthful staff elevated to management positions in the agency set about the path of rebuilding the agency.
 It closed neighborhood centers and laid off seven of its sixteen staff.
 In response to an economy in the deepest recession since the 1930’s (unemployment in the Lehigh Valley topped 12% in 1983), Community Action focused its work on creating a new safety net, including the Lehigh Valley Food Bank (now known as the Second Harvest Food Bank), energy-related programs, a drop-in center for functionally-disabled people in Easton and the Sixth Street Shelter.